 The vision of Summit Intermediate School is to establish positive relationships between adults and children and to inspire a cooperative effort among family, school and community which motivates and encourages learning within a safe and secure school environment.

-Summit Intermediate staff wishes to reach students in varied ways.
+Summit Intermediate staff wish to reach students in varied ways.
 Through this endeavor we form a very important bond with students.
 We believe in the importance of parents and teachers working together as a team to recognize and cultivate student talents, while celebrating their differences.
 Curriculum, instruction, and assessment are guiding factors in educating your child and staff members will actively engage all students in the learning process through critical thinking and problem-solving.